 Stop watching dots slowly moving on a map.
 In order to understand what I mean, let me give you an example.
 If I wanted an update on my favorite baseball team a few years ago, I would watch the ‘gamecast’ which would show little tiny dots moving around the base pads.
 However, recent developments in high-speed internet connections and mobile devices have enabled me to watch my favorite team in high definition on my phone.
 Technological advancements have a similar potential to revolutionize field service.
 Organizations now have access to a wealth of real-time information on techs, fleets, equipment, and customers, as well as the ability to interact, communicate, and adjust on the fly.
 No longer does a dispatcher have to be stuck in the back office, hoping that he or she isn’t sending multiple technicians to the same job based on a dot that hasn’t moved in a few hours.

-- The break / fix service model has cracks.
-Once an asset, part, or piece of equipment fails, the service organization has to fight to recover.
-The service organization must leverage enhanced monitoring technologies to proactively identify future issues and schedule technicians to solve problems before they occur.
-Customer productivity should not become an afterthought for the service organization; instead, customer success must be viewed as service organization success.
+The break / fix model has cracks.
+Once an asset, part, or piece of equipment fails, the business has to fight to recover.
+The service organization must leverage enhanced monitoring technologies to proactively identify future issues and schedule techs to solve problems before they occur.
+Customer productivity should not become an afterthought for the organization; instead, customer success must be viewed as success.